-They came in a wave a shrieking, stone joints protesting at the movements, throwing grit into the air.
-They had no common form, each individual and different.
-Some were as small as houselves, but squat and brutish without faces beyond teeth.
-Others were spider like, on spindly, serrated limbs.
-At first they simply came through the tunnels, but then more of them appeared, some even emerging from the ceiling leaving gouges in the rock where their form had taken shape before they dropped to the sand below.
-Their limbs glistened wetly and black eyes of jet shone in the wand-light.
+They came in a wave.
+Shrieking, stone joints protested at the movements, throwing grit into the air.
+They had no common form: some were as small as houselves, squat and brutish without faces beyond teeth; others were spider-like, on spindly, serrated limbs.
+At first they came through the tunnels, then more of them appeared.
+Some emerged from the ceiling leaving gouges in the rock where their form had taken shape before they dropped to the sand below.
+Their limbs glistened wetly and eyes of jet shone in the wand-light.

-Kingsley dropped two as soon as they appeared, blasting curses smashing the rock into pieces.
-Molly, no longer as well practiced in combat as in her youth only unleashed a handful of blasting curses before dropping back into a spell-chain more based upon entrapment than destruction.
-Ropes flew from her wand, ensnaring a tall, gangly one with impossibly long arms.
-A piercing curse drilled a hole through another's head, but it failed to slow it down.
-It seemed that only total destruction actually stopped them.
+Kingsley dropped two as soon as they appeared.
+Blasting curses smashed the rock into pieces.
+Molly, no longer as well practised in combat as in her youth, unleashed a handful of blasting curses.
+She hesitated for a moment before dropping back into a spell-chain more based upon entrapment than destruction.
+Her wand leapt between one movement and the next, unceasing.
+Ropes flew from her wand, ensnaring a one with impossibly long arms.
+A piercing curse drilled a hole through another's head, but failed to slow it down.
+Only total destruction brought them down.

-Tonks' wand flew through a blazing pattern of spells, as she levitated one of the squat figures and sent it hurling into its companions the impact smashing off one of the creature's legs and cracking open the head of another like and egg.
+Tonks' wand flew through a blazing pattern of spells.
+She levitated one of the squat figures and sent it hurling into its companions.
+The impact smashed off the creature's legs and cracked open the head of another like an egg.
 A flaming whip slashed across them, failing to do more than leave a glowing red line over the chests of a couple who continued forward unperturbed.

-'Like golems,' grunted Bill, as keeping his wand powering the stone he kicked a small statue away from him, its claws leaving deep cuts down his dragon-hide boots, and blood oozed from the leather.
+'Golems,' grunted Bill.
+He kept his head down, his wand pressed against the runestone.
+He kicked a small statue away from him, its claws leaving deep cuts down his dragon-hide boots.
+Blood oozed from the leather.

-'Defedio, damn it they're getting resistant,' Kingsley's gouging curse made barely more than a scratch as connected with yet another, though it served to knock it back a couple of paces.
-Molly was casting non-verbally, devastating precise strikes still thinning the numbers of the creatures, but there were too many.
-The wizards were nearly back to back now, only their combined efforts and the relatively narrow approach to their position preventing them from being overwhelmed.
+'Defedio, damnit they're getting resistant!'
+Kingsley's gouging curse made barely more than a scratch, though it knocked one back a couple of paces.
+Molly was casting non-verbally, devastating, precise strikes still thinning the numbers of the creatures.
+Even so there were too many.
+The wizards were nearly back to back now.
+Only their combined efforts and the relatively narrow approach to their position prevented them from being overwhelmed.
 New creatures were emerging, large than their predecessors, with veins of shining silver running through them.

-The ground shifted suddenly the sand bulging as something moved beneath it.
-Tonks lashed out wildly a superheated spear of steel erupting from her wand, barely missing whatever it was.
-Then the sand opened and a snake like stone sprang upwards, sinking its jaws around Diggle's throat and tossing his small body to the side where it thumped heavily against the wall and collapsed twitching, only to be descended upon seconds later by a great number of the creatures.
-Bill reached up, snatching Diggle's wand from the air as it was torn loose from his grip and while still holding his own wand steady, splitting the beam of light in two into both jammers, he aimed Diggle's wand into the snake's maw as it turned on him.
+The ground shifted suddenly.
+The sand bulged as something moved beneath it.
+Tonks lashed out wildly, a superheated spear of steel erupted from her wand.
+It barely missed the creature beneath the sands.
+Then the ground opened and a stone snake sprang upwards, sinking its jaws around Diggle's throat and tossing his small body to the side where it thumped heavily against the wall.
+He collapsed twitching.
+A horde of the creatures descended on him.
+Bill reached up, snatching Diggle's wand from the air as it was torn loose from his grip while still holding his own wand steady.
+He split the beam of light in two, channelling it into both jammers.
+Then, spinning round he aimed Diggle's wand into the snake's maw as it turned on him.

 'Excidio,' the wand shone a bright gold and exploded, splinters blasting through his hand, the spell ripped into the snake.
-For a second it seemed unchanged and then it simply crumbled into dust.
+For a second it reared and then it crumbled into dust.
 'Heh,' he said weakly, barely audible over the shrieking of the creatures as their tore Diggle's body apart, 'I always wanted to do that.'

 'You've got my wand!'
-The indignant shout almost broke Dumbledore's concentration, evening the pressure after his opponent's momentary slip, 'that was a gift from a dear friend.
+The indignant shout almost broke Dumbledore's concentration, evening the pressure after his opponent's momentary slip.
+'That was a gift from a dear cousin.
 How dare you use it against me?'

-'If I return it, or the stone to you will you let the boy go?'
+'If I return it, will you let the boy go?'
 Half a dozen steps left.